The Montreal Star: Notable contributors

-The Star was the first newspaper in Canada to employ a staff editorial cartoonist, when it hired Henri Julien in 1888.
+The Montreal Star was the first newspaper in Canada to employ a staff editorial cartoonist, when it hired Henri Julien in 1888.

-Its sports editor Harold Atkins, writing under the column 'Sports Snippings', nicknamed the wheelchair basketball team as "The Wheelchair Wonders".
+For Olympic gold medallist Myrtle McGowan wrote 40 years for the Montreal Star including a column about women's sport, retired from journalism in 1970.

 Eddie MacCabe wrote for the Star in 1951 and 1952, prior to being inducted in the reporters section of the Canadian Football Hall of Fame.